Sarah Shirazyan

 Biography

-She received her Doctor of Juridical Sciences Degree from Stanford Law School.
-Her dissertation empirically analyzed the effectiveness of the U.N.
+Shirazyan holds a Doctor of Juridical Sciences from Stanford Law School.
+She received the Gerald J. Lieberman Award for outstanding research and teaching.
+Her dissertation analyzed the effectiveness of the U.N.
 Security Council’s response to WMD terrorism.
-Dr. Shirazyan was a MacArthur Nuclear Security Postdoctoral Fellow at Stanford’s Center for International Security and Cooperation (CISAC).
-For her outstanding research, teaching and community service, Stanford named Dr. Shirazyan as one of the recipients of the Gerald J. Lieberman Award.
-Her work has been published in the Journal for National Security Law and Policy, Arms Control Today, and Project on Nuclear Issues by Center for Strategic and International Studies (CSIS).
+She was also a MacArthur Nuclear Security Postdoctoral Fellow at Stanford’s Center for International Security and Cooperation.
+Her work has appeared in the Journal of National Security Law and Policy, Lawfare, Just Security, the Stanford Journal of Online Trust and Safety, and Arms Control Today.

 Education